mccrodp/marketo_rest/README.md

 These steps assume you already have a webform and components defined.
 Instructions for creating a webform can be found here http://drupal.org/documentation/modules/webform.

-1. Ensure the Marketo MA Webform module is enabled.
+1. Ensure the Marketo REST Webform module is enabled.

-2. From the Webform Integration section of the Marketo MA module configuration page, click the Edit link for the webform you would like to configure.
+2. From the Webform Integration section of the Marketo REST module configuration page, click the Edit link for the webform you would like to configure.
 Alternatively you can view the webform node directly and click the Marketo link found on the Webform tab.
 The direct path to the setup page will be node/%nodeid/webform/marketo.